oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 ## Gerrit

-oVirt-engine is working with gerrit for code contribution For more details please visit [Setting_Gerrit](Setting_Gerrit)
+oVirt-engine is working with gerrit for code contribution.
+More detail can be found in [Setting_Gerrit](Setting_Gerrit).